 If you have not converted your website into responsive one, must do it without delay.
-You can do it in an affordable budget by migrating to standard template which you can easily purchase online.
+You can do it in an affordable budget by migrating to a standard template which you can easily purchase online.

 4. Understand the Temperament of Mobile Users

 Scrolling is one thing that mobile users hate a lot as this is a challenging task for them.
 They love the information that they can read without adjusting the screen size.
-So you should make sure that the content of your pages are long enough to be read easily.
+So you should make sure that the content of your pages is long enough to be read easily.